 This course is an intensive study in U.S. History from the discovery to the present.
 Students are expected to analyze in depth and to examine previously held conceptions of American History.
 Reading load is extensive, with summer reading required.
+Writing is a major component of the course.
 Students must take the AP Exam at the completion of this course.
+Department approval is required.